Council oversight sub-committee for LRT already logjammed

 The motion includes requiring the city manager to give briefings to Council.
 The motion would also ensure that trial criteria for Stage Two of the Confederation Line are brought to Council’s attention in the event of changes, something which did not occur during the testing of Stage One.

-Amilcar appeared perturbed by Menards’ motion saying she is a trained engineer and having City Council direct operations, and construction would stall progress.
-The OC Transpo boss stated, “I can’t make decisions without authority.”
+Amilcar seemed disturbed by Menards’ motion, stating that she is a trained engineer and that the direction of operations and construction by the City Council would hinder progress.
+The OC Transpo boss said, “I can’t make decisions without authority.”
 Menard reaffirmed the point of the motion was to ensure OC Transpo keeps Council informed on the trial running of Stage Two or if there was a decision to move past trial running.

 Amilcar angrily responded, “I’m not getting paid to be told what to do.”
 Councillor Cathy Curry asked what qualification Council had “to determine what is safe or not” and stated she would not support Menard’s motion.